Mental Health Awareness Week 2021: What, When & Which Speakers to Book?

 This week is a great opportunity for workplaces to shift their perspective of mental health, and value the power of wellbeing.
 Here at the Champions Speakers agency, we understand how important it is to support the mental health of all our employees.
 This includes wellbeing initiatives, such as monthly massages and free access to our on-site gym.

-This years' Mental Health Awareness Week 2020, running from the 18th to the 24th of May, is centred around the celebration of kindness.
-Pioneered by the Mental Health Foundation, it is encouraging people to use the COVID-19 crisis as an opportunity for positive change, a chance for society to emerge from the pandemic kinder than before.
+This years' Mental Health Awareness Week 2021, running from the 10th to the 16th of May, is centred around nature and the environment.
+Pioneered by the Mental Health Foundation, it is encouraging people to use the COVID-19 crisis as an opportunity to get back out into nature and use fresh air as a tool for better emotional wellbeing.
+A key focus this year is identifying the barriers that are preventing people from enjoying their natural environment, then supplying opportunities for people to embrace the British countryside.

 As the pandemic has triggered distance and disconnection, online webinars have become essential for the world's wellbeing.
 With the power to reach audiences across continents, inspiring online speakers hold the key to igniting kindness within society.
 Take a look at some of the best mental health speakers available to book for your in-person or virtual event.